General Vaccine Information

 With the COVID-19 global pandemic, we are facing the greatest public health crisis in more than one hundred years.
 Adherence to appropriate health and safety guidance and widespread vaccination is our best hope of controlling the pandemic and further loss of lives.
-We at the SHC strongly encourage you to receive the vaccine when it is available to you.
+We at the Student Health Center (SHC) strongly encourage you to receive the vaccine when it is available to you.

 The federal government is funding and coordinating the development of multiple vaccine candidates, several of which are in large-scale (Phase 3) trials or have received Emergency Use Authorization (EUA) through the Food and Drug Administration (FDA).
 It is important to note that throughout this process, COVID-19 vaccines are being held to the same safety standards as all other vaccines.

-Your decision to receive or reject the vaccine should be based on reliable information.
-We encourage you to seek answers to your questions regarding the vaccine from sources such as your healthcare provider or the CDC.
-The CDC has posted answers to frequently asked questions about the COVID-19 vaccines on their website which can be accessed here.
+Your decision to accept or reject the vaccine should be based on reliable information.
+We encourage you to seek answers to your questions regarding the vaccine from trusted sources such as your healthcare provider or the Centers for Disease Control and Prevention (CDC).
+The CDC has posted answers to frequently asked questions about the COVID-19 vaccines on their website.